Glossary of Buddhist Terms: Letters F – J

 Illusory body The subtle divine body that is principally developed from the indestructible wind.
 When a practitioner of Highest Yoga Tantra rises from the meditation of the isolated mind of ultimate example clear light, he or she attains a body that is not the same as his or her ordinary physical body.
 This new body is the illusory body.
 It has the same appearance as the body of the personal Deity of generation stage except that it is white in colour.
 It can be perceived only by those who have already attained an illusory body.
 See Clear Light of Bliss and Tantric Grounds and Paths.

-Impermanent phenomenon Phenomena are either permanent or impermanent. `Impermanent’ means `momentary’; thus an impermanent phenomenon is a phenomenon that is produced and disintegrates within a moment.
-Synonyms of impermanent phenomenon are `functioning thing’, ‘thing’, and `product’.
+Impermanence/ Impermanent phenomenon Phenomena are either permanent or impermanent. `Impermanent’ means `momentary’; thus an impermanent phenomenon is a phenomenon that is produced and disintegrates within a moment.
+Synonyms of impermanent phenomenon are functioning thing, thing, and product.
 There are two types of impermanence: gross and subtle.
 Gross impermanence is any impermanence that can be seen by an ordinary sense awareness – for example the ageing and death of a sentient being.
 Subtle impermanence is the momentary disintegration of a functioning thing.
-See Heart of Wisdom.
+See The New Heart of Wisdom.

-Imputation, mere According to the Madhyamika-Prasangika school, all phenomena are merely imputed by conception in dependence upon their basis of imputation.
-Therefore, they are mere imputation and do not exist from their own side in the least.
-See Heart of Wisdom and Ocean of Nectar.
+Imputation, mere According to the highest school of Buddhist philosophy, the Madhyamika-Prasangika school, all phenomena are merely imputed by conception in dependence upon their basis of imputation.
+Therefore, they are mere imputations and do not exist from their own side in the least.
+See How to Transform Your Life, Modern Buddhism, The New Heart of Wisdom and Ocean of Nectar.

 Imputed object An object imputed by the mind in dependence upon its basis of imputation.
-See Heart of Wisdom and Ocean of Nectar.
+See The New Heart of Wisdom and Ocean of Nectar.

 Inappropriate attention A mind that focuses on the qualities of a contaminated object and exaggerates them.
 It is what actually generates delusions.
 See Joyful Path of Good Fortune.

 Inconsideration A deluded mental factor that is the opposite of consideration.
-See Understanding the Mind.
+See How to Understand the Mind.

 Indestructible drop The most subtle drop, which is located at the heart.
 It is formed from the essence of the white and red drops received from our parents at conception, and encloses the very subtle mind and its mounted wind.
 These red and white drops do not separate until the time of death, when they open and allow the very subtle mind and its mounted wind to depart to the next life.
-See Tantric Grounds and Paths and Clear Light of Bliss.
+See Tantric Grounds and Paths, Clear Light of Bliss, Mahamudra Tantra and The Oral Instructions of Mahamudra

 Indra A worldly god.
-See Heart of Wisdom.
+See The New Heart of Wisdom.

 Inherent existence An imagined mode of existence whereby phenomena are held to exist from their own side, independent of other phenomena.
-In reality, all phenomena lack or are empty of inherent existence because they depend upon their parts.
-See Heart of Wisdom and Ocean of Nectar.
+In reality, all phenomena lack or are empty of inherent existence because they depend upon other phenomena.
+See Modern Buddhism, The New Heart of Wisdom and Ocean of Nectar.

 Initial scope practitioner A spiritual practitioner who seeks the happiness of humans and gods.
 See Joyful Path of Good Fortune.

 Innate delusions Delusions that are not the product of intellectual speculation, but that arise naturally.
-See Understanding the Mind.
+See How to Understand the Mind.

 Inner Dakini Land A mind of clear light that realizes emptiness directly without a generic image.
-Synonymous with meaning clear light.
-See Guide to Dakini Land.
+Synonymous with 'meaning clear light'.
+See The New Guide to Dakini Land.

 Inner fire ‘Tummo’ in Tibetan.
 An inner heat located at the centre of the navel channel wheel.
 See Clear Light of Bliss.

 Inner offering A Highest Yoga Tantra offering that is produced by transforming ten inner substances into nectar.
-See Guide to Dakini Land.
+See The New Guide to Dakini Land.

 Inner winds Special subtle winds related to the mind that flow through the channels of our body.
 Our body and mind cannot function without these winds.
-See Clear Light of Bliss and Tantric Grounds and Paths.
+See Clear Light of Bliss, Mahamudra Tantra, Modern Buddhism and Tantric Grounds and Paths.

 Intellectually-formed delusions Delusions that arise as a result of relying upon incorrect reasoning or mistaken tenets.
-See Understanding the Mind.
+See How to Understand the Mind.

 Intermediate scope practitioner A spiritual practitioner who emphasizes the attainment of his or her liberation from samsara.
 See Joyful Path of Good Fortune.

 Intermediate state ‘Bardo’ in Tibetan.
 The state between death and rebirth.
 It begins the moment the consciousness leaves the body, and ceases the moment the consciousness enters the body of the next life.
-See Joyful Path of Good Fortune and Clear Light of Bliss.
+See Joyful Path of Good Fortune, Clear Light of Bliss and Living Meaningfully, Dying Joyfully

 Investigation A mental factor that examines an object to gain an understanding of its gross nature.
-See Understanding the Mind.
+See How to Understand the Mind.

 Ishvara A god who abides in the Land of Controlling Emanations, the highest state of existence within the desire realm.
 Ishvara has limited, contaminated miracle powers that make him more powerful than other beings in the desire realm.
 If we entrust ourself to Ishvara we may receive some temporary benefit in this life, such as an increase in wealth or possessions, but wrathful Ishvara is the enemy of those who seek liberation and he interferes with their spiritual progress.
 He is therefore said to be a type of Devaputra mara.